Jeffrey Lee Anderson

 I will miss Jeff and the fun times we spent together.
 I hate how “life” interferes with relationships.
 The inevitability of change and the demands of life invariably draws us away from spending the time that we would like to with friends and loved ones.
 However, that is how “it” necessarily plays out as I am experiencing more and more during the aging process!

 In Memoriam Jeff Anderson

 Included below are Jeff’s Funeral Services program and Obituary:

 Jeffery Lee Anderson, 63, of Spanish Fork, passed away Thursday, April 30, 2015.
 He was born in Payson, Utah, on July 23, 1951, to James Lee and Janette Roach Anderson.
-He spent his childhood in Payson and graduated Payson High School in 1969.
+Jeff spent his childhood in Payson and graduated from Payson High School in 1969.

 He was passionate about anything fast with a motor.
-He was a big Ford fan; he enjoyed NASCAR.
+Jeff was a big Ford fan; he enjoyed NASCAR.
 He competed in dirt track racing, liked boating, and loved his dogs.

 Jeff is survived by his loving wife of 21 years, Marlene; a son-in-law, Kelly; granddaughter, Dhannylle; and grandson, David James; sisters-in-law, Shauna (Tom), Sharlene, and Lynn.
 Also survived by his two canine buddies, Edsel Wiley Ford and Maggie Mae.
 He is preceded in death by his parents; his beloved daughter, Amber; and his dogs Holley and Naudia.